-The renovation project will create a modern museum environment that is better for the art exhibits and better for visitors.
+The renovation project will create a modern museum environment that is better for both the art exhibitions and for visitors.
 The New Nationalmuseum will be an open, visitor-friendly place where art can be experienced on both a large and a small scale – while preserving the integrity of the museum’s architectural heritage.

 A better museum environment

-Under current plans, the New Nationalmuseum will open in 2017.
+Under current plans, the New Nationalmuseum will open in the fall of 2018.
 The long-awaited climate control system will enable us to present the museum’s collections in an integrated way, crossing the boundaries between artistic disciplines.
-We shall be able to exhibit paintings and other pieces that are more climate-sensitive, such as drawings and graphic art, alongside applied art and design.
+We will be able to exhibit paintings and other works that are more climate-sensitive, such as drawings and graphic art, alongside applied art and design.
 This will enhance the visitor experience by tying together multiple stories.
 It will also allow us to put more artworks on display.

 Better for the art, better for the visitor

-The New Nationalmuseum will have more public space for exhibits and visitor amenities, thanks to the relocation of behind-the-scenes activities such as administration and storage.
+Thanks to the relocation of behind-the-scenes activities such as administration and storage, the New Nationalmuseum will have more public space for exhibits and visitor amenities.
 By opening up both courtyards for use as multifunctional spaces, we can also improve the logistics of the main floor.
 The building will have multiple entrances and exits, as required by the fire code, which determines the maximum number of visitors that can be accommodated at any time – a number that is likely to increase.

 Built in 1866, the Nationalmuseum building is almost 150 years old.
 For decades, the building has been constantly repurposed and adapted to the museum’s changing and growing requirements.
 One layer of modifications has been piled on top of another.
 However, the building has never been thoroughly renovated and does not meet today’s accepted international standards in terms of safety, climate control, fire safety, working environment and logistics.
 The renovations will bring it up to modern operational and regulatory standards.